Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: Evaluation

 \section{Evaluation}

 We implemented our assumption-based online monitoring algorithm described in Section~\ref{sec:impl} by extending the \textsc{UPPAAL} tool component~\textsc{MoniTAal}\footnote{\url{https://github.com/DEIS-Tools/MoniTAal}}, thereby demonstrating how the use of assumptions and unobservable events can enhance monitoring capabilities.
 The tool can be utilized as a \texttt{C++} library to monitor properties described by \tba.
 It supports intersection, so that given a \tba for the property, one for the negation of the property, as well as one for the assumption, one can create monitors for the assumption, and for the intersection of the assumption and the two property automata, respectively.
 The tool can then be used to update the reach-set of each automaton (triggered by (possibly inexact) observations) and detect if there is a non-empty intersection with the non-empty language states.
-In the following, we report on three proof-of-concept cases, that each demonstrate unique features of monitoring with assumptions. \begin{itemize} \item Task Sequence: This example demonstrates how utilizing assumptions can result in earlier verdicts. \item Conveyor Belt: This example shows that it is possible to monitor properties of unobservable propositions using assumptions. \item Jobshop Scheduling: This example demonstrates how the size of the automata affect the monitoring response time. \end{itemize}
+In the following, we report on three proof-of-concept cases, that each demonstrate unique features of monitoring with assumptions. \begin{itemize} \item Task Sequence: This example demonstrates how utilizing assumptions can result in earlier verdicts.
+Furthermore, it shows the effect of unobservable events on the response time, the time between receiving an event and outputting a verdict. \item Conveyor Belt: This example shows that it is possible to monitor properties of unobservable propositions using assumptions. \item Jobshop Scheduling: This example demonstrates how the size of the automata (and the amount of nondeterministic choices in them) affects the monitoring response time and the number of zones constituting the reach-sets. \end{itemize}